 European naiad is currently known to occur in one Maine waterbody: Legion Pond in Kittery.
 European naiad is found in the submersed plant community, growing in ponds, lakes, and slow moving streams in depths up to 5 meters.
 Preferring sand and gravel, the plants thrive in a wide range of substrates.

 Avoiding invasive plant infestation

-First educate yourself using sources such as the Maine Lakes Environmental Association or the Maine Volunteer Lake Monitoring Program (the source of much of this website’s materials).
+First educate yourself using sources such as the Maine Lakes Environmental Association or the Lake Stewards of Maine (new name for Maine Volunteer Lake Monitoring Program – VLMP).
 Next, make sure to educate visitors and guests to your camp regarding ways they can protect the lake.

 Always remove all plants from your canoe, kayak, boat, trailer, oars/paddles, fishing gear and anchor when going in and out of a body of water.
 Dispose of any plants in the trash – not onto the ground.

 Manage the threat of invasive wildlife

 All lakes in Maine, including Watchic, are at risk of being harmed by the introduction of illegal fish and other species (such as zebra mussels) posing threats to native fish and other wildlife.